Shubho7/ScheduleAI/README.md

 - **Find free time  -** Identify available slots in your schedule based on your existing commitments

-### How It Works ⚙️
+## How It Works ⚙️

-ScheduleAI leverages Google's Agent Development Kit (ADK) to create an intelligent AI Event Manager agent that can:
+ScheduleAI leverages Google's Agent Development Kit (ADK) to create an intelligent Event Manager AI agent that can:

 - **Understand natural language requests -** The AI engine interprets your scheduling intent and extracts key information from your commands

 - **Execute calendar operations -** The agent translates user requests into specific Google Calendar API calls allowing it to create, edit, delete, or retrieve event information

-- **Real-time Communication -** For voice interactions, ScheduleAI utilizes WebSockets to maintain a real-time, bidirectional audio stream, ensuring a smooth and responsive conversational experience
+- **Real-time Communication -** For voice interactions, ScheduleAI utilizes WebSockets to maintain a real-time audio stream, ensuring a smooth and responsive conversational experience

 - **Manage scheduling conflicts -** The system can identify conflicts and suggest alternatives

-### Architecture 🔎
+## Architecture 🔎
 - **FastAPI Backend -** Handles WebSocket connections and integrates with Google ADK using asynchronous request handling.
 Implements communication channels with `agent_to_client_messaging` and `client_to_agent_messaging` functions to process events and requests.

 - **AI -** Uses Google ADK with `gemini-live-2.5-flash-preview` live model to create the `event_manager` AI agent